cilium/cilium/Documentation/gettingstarted/k8s-install-etcd-operator-steps.rst

 matters is to make sure that ``in-addr.arpa`` and ``ip6.arpa`` are listed as wildcards next to ``cluster.local``.

-You can validate this by looking up a pod IP with the ``host`` utility:
+You can validate this by looking up a pod IP with the ``host`` utility from any
+pod:

 ::